Photo: Karsten Piper

 What happens next?

-➡️ WATCH THE CITY COUNCIL DEBATE
+➡️ SEE THE CITY COUNCIL DEBATE